 Then I end up not going because to introduce myself is to invite ridicule, judgment, and contempt.
 By holding off, I avert all the rejection and humiliation and I get to stay single and lonely, where nobody can ever hurt me the way I’ve been hurt before.

 In recent years, my strategy has been to get my female friends to introduce me to their female friends, as I figure that takes all the guesswork out of the whole I saw-you-at-the-gym-cold-call-scenario.
 But that strategy has yet to bear fruit because not surprising, many beautiful and intelligent women are already betrothed to another.

 I’d like to get past my fear of women, but to do that I really need to, you know, start talking to them.
 I met both my ex-wife and my ex-fiancé through mutual friends, so my current strategy seems sound, despite the monkey shit-fights that were my marriage and my subsequent engagement.
 Sure, those ended horribly, but I doubt it had anything to do with how I met them.
 Or did it?

 I’d really like to do some research about this, maybe interview some women and get their point of view.
 Except I’m scared of women, so that would probably be a disaster.
 But I need to get to the bottom of this, and soon.

-If you enjoy my writing, feel free to visit my mental health blog.
+If you enjoy my writing, feel free to visit my blog, Blunt Therapy.
 I’d be happy to have you as my guest!